 - How to Read a Book: The Classic Guide to Intelligent Reading by Mortimer J. Adler.

-- Critical reading and writing for postgraduates by Mike Wallace & Allison Wray, and
+- Critical reading and writing for postgraduates by Mike Wallace & Allison Wray.

-You can start linking your notes today by downloading Hook.
-You’ll be surprised how a few very simple commands (“Link to New”, “Copy as Link” and “Hook to Copied Link”) can help you take notes more rapidly and get more out of them.
+You can start linking your notes today by downloading Hookmark.
+You’ll be surprised how a few very simple commands (“Hook to New”, “Copy as Link” and “Hook to Copied Link”) can help you take notes more rapidly and get more out of them.